GuohuiWang8145/DFGA-Net/README.md

 │   └── train
 ```

+## Evaluation

+The evaluation scripts used to reproduce the numbers in our paper are given in [eval.sh](eval.sh)

+For submission to KITTI, ETH3D online test sets, you can run [submission.sh](submission.sh).
+The results can be submitted directly.

+## Training

+All training scripts for different model variants on different datasets can be found in [train.sh](scripts).

 ## License
 Please note that all codes are protected by patents.
 They can only be used for research purposes.